eikehmueller/ma32070/lectures/Notes.md

 \textcolor{lightgray}{0} & 3.7 & 1.1 & \textcolor{lightgray}{0} & 7.7
 \end{pmatrix}
 $$
-For this, we need to specify the rows and columns in the target matrix and use the `setValues()` (plural) method as follows:
+For this, we need to specify the rows and columns in the target matrix and use the [`setValues()` method](https://petsc.org/release/petsc4py/reference/petsc4py.PETSc.Mat.html#petsc4py.PETSc.Mat.setValues) as follows:
 ```python
 rows = [0, 1]
 cols = [0, 1]